 Gender Expression refers to the ways in which we each manifest masculinity or femininity.
-It is usually an extension of our “gender identity,” our innate sense of being male or female.
-Each of us expresses a particular gender every day – by the way we style our hair, select our clothing, or even the way we stand.
+It is usually an extension of our “gender identity,” our innate sense of being a man/boy, women/girl, both or neither.
+Each of us expresses a particular gender every day – by the way we style our hair, select our clothing or even the way we stand.

 Androgynous: Is the combination of masculine and feminine characteristics in dress or physical appearance.